 Day 4 — East Fjords - Djúpivogur - Egilsstaðir

 The East Fjords of Iceland presents charming fishing villages and deep fjords.
 We’ll pass through the fjords of Álftafjörður, Hamarsfjörður, and Berufjörður, each more beautiful than the last.
 Wander along picturesque Hvalnes, or “whale peninsula,” a small peninsula with a pebble beach.
 We’ll stop at the charming, traditional fishing village of Djúpivogur for a look at the local culture, then go on an exciting 3-hour hike to Hengifoss.
+Our day wraps with a visit to the Iceland Wilderness Center, or Óbyggðasetrið.
+Hailed the “best museum in the whole world” by Cosmopolitan Magazine, the center's history exhibit offers a look into the past of the area's nature and inhabitants.
+Our visit includes light refreshments of coffee/tea and waffles.
 You’ll overnight at a country hotel in the Egilsstaðir area.

 - Djúpivogur Fishing Village

 - Breakfast at the guesthouse in Höfn

 - Visit to the small fishing village of Djúpvogur